Shera Bechard: Biography

-Bechard was born and raised in Kapuskasing, Canada.
-She moved to Toronto at age 18 to pursue modeling.
+Bechard was born and raised in Kapuskasing, Ontario.
+She moved to Toronto at age 18 to pursue modelling.

-She played the lead role in the 2009 film Sweet Karma.
-While Bechard attended the 2010 Toronto Comic Arts Festival, she had a picture of hers drawn by cartoonist Doug Sneyd, who proceeded to say she could appear on Playboy, where he frequently collaborated.
+She played the lead role in the 2009 Canadian crime film Sweet Karma.
+When Bechard attended the 2010 Toronto Comic Arts Festival, she had her portrait drawn by cartoonist Doug Sneyd, who proceeded to say she should appear in Playboy, where his cartoons were regularly published.
 Bechard sent some of her pictures to Sneyd, and two weeks later she participated in a test shoot that led her to become the Playmate of the month for November.
-In 2011, she was the partner of Playboy founder Hugh Hefner.
+In 2011, she became romantically involved with Playboy founder Hugh Hefner.

 The Wall Street Journal reported in April 2018 that Bechard was having an affair with Republican fundraiser Elliott Broidy.
 After becoming pregnant by Broidy in late 2017, Bechard had an abortion.
-Her lawyer, Keith Davidson, negotiated the payment of US$1.6 million as money for silence through Michael Cohen, U.S. President Donald Trump's lawyer at that time.
-On July 6, 2018, Bechard filed a lawsuit against Broidy, Davidson and Michael Avenatti in California, alleging that Broidy had stopped paying the rest of the money for her silence.
+Her lawyer, Keith Davidson, negotiated the payment of US$1.6 million as money for silence through Michael Cohen, U.S. President Donald Trump's lawyer at that time, who had negotiated a similar confidentiality agreement between Trump and Stormy Daniels.
+However, after making the first two instalment payments, Broidy publicly announced that he would not make any further payments, claiming that her former lawyer Davidson had caused a breach of the agreement by disclosing the affair to Michael Avenatti, who then hinted at it publicly in a late-night tweet.
+On July 6, 2018, Bechard filed a lawsuit against Broidy, Davidson and Michael Avenatti in California over Broidy's refusal to carry through with the agreement.
+She also claimed that Davidson had not properly represented her in negotiating the agreement, preferring his financial interest over her own.